 At 34 weeks pregnant, you may be feeling a little anxious now.
 Don’t feel bad if you’re also starting to feel really ready for your pregnancy to be over.
-Not only are you likely to be more than ready to meet your little darling baby, but I will bet that you’re also ready to get your body back!
+The third trimester can be really exhausting and trying for most women.

 34 Weeks Pregnant – Your Body

 When you’re 34 weeks pregnant, all of your usual pregnancy symptoms are back.
 Heartburn, swollen feet and lack of sleep are common.
 So are haemorrhoids and constipation.